illoprin/brengine-cpp/DOCS.md

 	Stores information about texture (or color), mesh, collider of entire object The entity is required to be stored within the Scene.

-**Scene**
+**GUIScene**

-	Collection of several entities.
+	Collection of several GUI Items.
 	Could be processed by Renderer and drawed on screen

 **Scene3D**

-	The same Scene.
+	Collection of several Entities
-	Unlike the usual one, stores information about Camera from whose point of view render will be performed
+	Stores information about Camera from whose point of view render will be performed

 ### Simple usage of engine `Jan 2025 Version`